ChengszuPeng/my-project/README.md

 ### Interpretation

-The final model improves the F1-score from **0.593 to 0.694**, indicating that the tuned model is better at identifying long outages while maintaining a balance between precision and recall.

-This improvement suggests that hyperparameter tuning helps the model better capture relationships between outage causes, seasonal timing, and outage duration.
+The final model shows an improvement in the F1-score, from 0.593 to 0.694, meaning that the model has been tuned to identify extended outages better, with a favorable trade-off between precision and recall.
+This is because hyperparameter tuning helps the model learn better the connections between outages, seasonality, and duration.

 ## Fairness Analysis